Toxicologist Mentoring Award

 Items needed in the application:

 - A brief bioparagraph describing the nominee’s current employment position, background.
-Total text should be less than 1 page, 11 pt font.
-Curriculum vitae of the nominee or nominators are NOT required and will not be considered in the evaluation.
+Total text should be less than one page, 11 pt font.
+A curriculum vitae of the nominee or nominators is NOT required and will not be considered in the evaluation.

 - A primary nominating letter that may be from either a colleague/peer or a mentee familiar with the nominee’s formal and/or informal mentoring activities.

-- A total of no more than 4 letters (including the primary letter), that are no more than 2 pages (11 pt font), and that include:
+- A total of no more than four letters (including the primary letter), that are no more than two pages (11 pt font) and that include:

-- No more than 3 letters from current or former mentees who can provide a first-hand account of how the nominee influenced their careers and a reflection of the nominees mentoring philosophy and approach.
+- No more than three letters from current or former mentees who can provide a firsthand account of how the nominee influenced their careers and a reflection of the nominee’s mentoring philosophy and approach

-Preference will be given to nominees who have not received one of the following SOT Awards in the past 2 years: Achievement, Arnold J. Lehman, Distinguished Toxicology Scholar, Education, Enhancement of Animal Welfare, Founders, Leading Edge in Basic Science, Merit, Public Communications, Toxicologist Mentoring, Translational Impact, Translational/Bridging Travel, and Undergraduate Educator Award.
+Preference will be given to nominees who have not received one of the following SOT awards in the past two years: Achievement, Arnold J. Lehman, Distinguished Toxicology Scholar, Education, Enhancement of Animal Welfare, Founders, Leading Edge in Basic Science, Merit, Public Communications, Toxicologist Mentoring, Translational Impact, Translational/Bridging Travel, and Undergraduate Educator Awards.

 Award Group: SOT